-Worldwide, stationary power generation applications vary from huge central stationary generating facilities up to 1,000 MW, to back-up generators as small as two kW.
-Historically, power generation in most developed countries such as the United States, has been part of a regulated utility system.
+Worldwide, stationary power generation applications vary from huge central stationary generating facilities up to 1,000 MW to back-up generators as small as two kW.
+Historically, power generation in most developed countries such as the United States has been part of a regulated utility system.
 A number of developments related primarily to the deregulation of the utility industry as well as significant technology advances have broadened the range of power supply choices available to all types of customers.

-Capstone products serve multiple vertical markets worldwide from applications as small as 30 kW up to 5 MW.
-Our broad family of microturbine based low emission solutions are used in a variety of applications generally requiring a minimum of 30 kW and a maximum of 5 MW.
+Capstone products serve multiple vertical markets worldwide.
 Within the distributed generation markets served, we focus on vertical markets that we have identified as having the greatest near-term potential.
-In the markets we are focusing on (energy efficiency, renewable energy, natural resources, critical power supply and mobile products), we have identified specific targeted vertical market segments.
+In the markets we are focusing on, which are energy efficiency, renewable energy, natural resources, critical power supply and mobile products, we have identified specific targeted vertical market segments.